JHU-PL-Lab/www-fpse/logistics.md

 ### Lecture Schedule

-Lectures will be 1:30-2:45 on Mondays and Wednesdays in Shaffer 300.
+Lectures will be 1:30-2:45 on Mondays and Wednesdays in Hackemann B-17.
 ### Syllabus

 See the [Dateline](dateline.html) for the schedule and the topics that will be covered.